morais90/quadro/docs/getting-started/why-quadro.md

 # Why Quadro

-You're coding with your AI assistant.
-You're in flow.
-Ideas are flowing.
-Your AI suggests refactoring this module, adding tests for that function, updating the docs.
-Good ideas.
-You'll get to them.

-But how do you track them?
-Open a browser, create tickets, break your flow?

-That's the problem Quadro solves.

-Quadro is a task manager built for how you actually work with AI.
-It lives in your terminal, stores tasks as markdown files, and your AI assistant can manage your tasks directly while you code.
-No context switching.
-No breaking flow.

-## Three things working together

-Quadro combines three simple ideas:
+If you work with an AI assistant to code, you probably describe what you want and your AI helps build it.
+The problem is those descriptions live in your head or in scattered comments.
+Your AI can't see them unless you paste them into the conversation every time.

+Quadro stores those descriptions as markdown files.
+Your AI can read them through MCP.
+You write what needs to be built, your AI sees it and helps you implement it.

+The descriptions stay in your repo.
+Version controlled.
+Always there.

+## How it works

-### Your AI assistant manages tasks
+### Your AI reads your tasks

 Quadro uses the [Model Context Protocol](https://modelcontextprotocol.io).
-AI assistants like Claude can read your tasks, create new ones, and update them while you're discussing code.
+AI assistants that support MCP can read your tasks.

-You're talking with Claude about your project.
-Claude suggests "We should add input validation here."
-Claude creates the task.
-You say "Let's work on task 5 now."
-Claude marks it as in progress.
-You finish it.
-Claude marks it done.

-Your tasks stay in sync with your conversation.
-No manual updates.
-No switching tools.
+You create a task: "Add JWT authentication to /api/login endpoint.
+Tokens expire after 24 hours.
+Use bcrypt for password hashing."

+When you ask your AI to help with task #5, it can read the full description and requirements.
+When you finish, mark it done.
+The task stays in your repo as a record of what was built.

 ### Tasks are markdown files

-Each task is a markdown file.
-Simple text with a bit of YAML at the top.
+Each task is a markdown file with some YAML at the top for metadata.

 ```markdown
 ---